-For dogs with serious anxiety, such as extreme separation anxiety, I would recommend trying a regular dosage of some CBD oil.
-For less extreme anxiety, you might try treats with a lower dosage of CBD as needed.
-I recommend the Zesty Paws or fomo bones.
+For dogs with serious anxiety, such as extreme separation anxiety, I would recommend trying a regular dosage of some Procana CBD oil.

 My sister-in-law has had a lot of success managing her dog Bailey’s storm anxiety with top 40 music.
 She gets so scared of storms that she starts shaking.
+You might also try a noise machine that plays white noise.
+Any calming sounds for dogs can give them a lot of relief.
 It’s worth a shot!

 Give Them Something To Do

 Many dogs want jobs.
 They crave work.
-When they don’t have anything to do, they often become anxious and look for trouble (this is especially true of most herding and working breeds, like collies and huskies).
+When they don’t have anything to do, they often become anxious and look for trouble (this is especially true of most herding and working breeds, like collies).

 Working on your dog’s training during periods of anxiety will help to calm them by refocusing them on something else.
 Reinforcing a “sit” or “down” are good examples of this.

 You might also try training a “hold” command, where the dog can’t drop a toy placed in its mouth.